 Ten metres of rushing water cascade down into this idyllic deep forest pool.
 You may see locals jumping from the top of the falls but I definitely don’t recommend you try it yourself – just go for a splash about or swim under the waterfall.
 It’s a beautiful walk along the river and passing various plunge pools to reach Lady Falls, making it a dreamy wild swimming walk on a hot day.

-How to get there: If you fancy an all-day adventure try this 20km waterfall walking route on Komoot.
+How to get there: Find my five-mile waterfall walking route on Komoot.
 Otherwise Lady Falls is easily reached in a 30 minute walk from the visitor centre and Angel pub in Pontneddfechan, where you’ll find the trail head.

 Llyn Cau, Cadair Idris